|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 Sticking out of my chicken.

 At tea in the common room the students (and some of the faculty) will learn the art of conversation, and how to meet new people and make them feel welcome.
-A few of them will learn manners for the first time.
-Through the rich opportunities presented by college life they will learn the intangible rewards of service to others.
+A few of them may even learn manners for the first time.
+Through the rich opportunities that become available in residential college life they will learn the intangible rewards of service to others.
 They will learn how to be teachers of new students, and how to recover from their mistakes.
 Into the commonplace books in each room their lives and fears and joys and resentments will flow, revealing in some the same compulsion that has driven diarists in every age.
 In college elections, which will become as hotly contested as any national race, they will learn the art of politics and the potential for power both to corrupt and to do good.

 And in the collegiate landscape of the future, much as we may hope they will not, some of the students will learn about suffering, and they will learn that Aristotle may have been right when he said that the study of tragedy should be at the center of liberal education.
-Here it will be most important that the colleges be small and stable and strong so that those in pain will not be alone, and that they will find friends not only in the present but also in the past.
-The Asian student whose father is losing his fight with cancer will not be alone when he makes friends with an alcoholic Welshman who begged his own father to rage against the dying of the light.
-The brilliant writer who discovers her mental illness will not be alone when she makes friends with Lord Byron as he sails in the wind’s eye.
+Here it will be most important that the colleges be small and stable and strong so that those in pain will not be alone, and so they will be able to find friends not only in the present but also in the past.
+The Asian student whose father is losing his fight with cancer will not be alone when he makes friends with an Welsh poet who begged his own father to rage against the dying of the light.
+The brilliant writing student who discovers her mental illness will not be alone when she makes friends with Lord Byron as he sails in the wind’s eye.
 The frightened freshman, never away from home before, will not be alone when he makes friends with a Greek soldier who died two and a half thousand years ago:

 How many times,